 Theoretically, these two methods should be complimentary.
 They should work together solving the problem from both ends.
 Unfortunately, in the real world of ideology and advocates, many times proponents of these methodologies spend a tremendous amount of time and resources disparaging the other methodology as being ineffective.

 The basic thought process behind ILPS, is that social problems can be solved by the sum of the unique actions of individuals.
 Social change occurs when a critical mass of individual behaviors change society, think of drops in a bucket, a ripple in a pond, the butterfly’s wings, etc.

 Depending upon the practical problem at hand, this method may or may not be effective.
 But, since the actions start with the individual, there is less of chance for unintended large scale side-effects.

 ELPS is a different matter.
 The goal is to start by changing society.
 The thought process behind ELPS is that other people usually in the form of government or social institutions, need to become involved (come to the rescue).
 They have the power to effect change.
 In order to get these entities involved, the problem must be seen as wide scale, and to be as threatening as possible.
 The first step of ELPS is not accurately identifying and describing the problem, it is to make the problem appear as large as possible in order to get attention.

-It is here that hyper-advocates using ELPS become part of the problem they want to solve.
+It is here that Hyper-Advocates using ELPS become part of the problem they want to solve.
 Hyper-Advocates are unwilling to define the limits (extent) of the problem.
 They promote the problem as being everywhere and it occurs all the time.
-They use terms such as “men do this” or “women do that” with the implication being that ALL men to this, ALL the time or ALL women to that, ALL the time.
+They use terms such as “X do this” or “Y do that” with the implication being that all X do this, all the time or all Y do that, all the time.